 You can also apply an anodized finish to your aluminum louver.
 Anodizing adds a protective coat to the louver to prevent rusting and other signs of wear.
 To receive an anodized coating, a louver is immersed into an acid electrolyte bath and subjected to an electric current.
 A cathode is placed into the bath, while the louver becomes an anode.
 To summarize the process, oxygen ions are released from the electrolytes in the bath and combine with the aluminum atoms on the surface of the louver.
 In a sense, the anodizing process is a fast and controlled form of natural oxidation.
 The result is a permanent protective layer that helps the louver withstand the elements.
 Manufacturers will apply a clear coat to give the louver an added shine.
 You may choose to add special dyes to the clear coating to add color to the finish.
 Options for dye are limited to a few colors and the resulting color may vary depending on the metal alloy used to build the louver.
 Anodizing is available for aluminum louvers only because the process works best with aluminum’s porous surface.
 Steel louvers are not guaranteed to receive the benefits of anodizing.

-Powder paints are the most versatile option of the three finishes, but they can also be the most expensive.
+Powder paints are the most versatile option of the three finishes at a mid-range cost between mill finish and anodizing.
 Mill finish, or no finish, will be the cheapest option, but will leave your louvers unprotected from the elements.
 Mill finish louvers are more prone to corrosion.
 You will have more colors to choose from with a powder coat, plus the option to color match to the exact color you are looking for.
 On top of that, you can add an extra clear coat to further protect the finish.
 Consider a nice powder paint for your louvers or go for the metallic anodized finish.
 Turn your louvers into works of art and protect them from the elements!

 From left to right: Standard mill finish, powder coat finish, and anodized finish with bronze.